bentomhall/nih-system/homebrewery/world/player-options.md

 #### Lethal Shot
 At 17th level, you have developed the ability to strike at the cords that bind a creature to life.
 You can make a special Called Shot.
 If you hit with this attack, you score a critical hit and can apply Sneak Attack even if you normally would not qualify.
 Once you use this ability, you cannot do so again until you finish a long rest.

-In addition, if the target is bloodied, it must make a Constitution saving throw against a DC of 8 + your Dexterity modifier + your proficiency bonus.
+In addition, if the target is below half its maximum hit points, it must make a Constitution saving throw against a DC of 8 + your Dexterity modifier + your proficiency bonus.
 On a failed save, it takes damage equal to the maximum damage roll (including any bonus damage such as Sneak Attack) instead of normal damage from this hit.
 Creatures reduced to zero hit points by this are instantly slain even if they had a feature that would prevent their death (such as Relentless Endurance or *death ward*).

 ### Shadowdancer